 Whites and reds: Rather than getting bogged down in specifics, here are some general guidelines.
 Stay clear of oaky and alcoholic wines.
 Difficult to digest, they also tend to dominate food and coat the palate.
 Probably best also to avoid white wines with very high acidity, those with high sulphur, reductive reds and whites, and wines with naturally high VA.
 You are really looking for wines that are relatively understated, go with different types of food, but are ultimately satisfying and delicious.

 Sweet/fortified: If you are on a budget then save any money you might spend on sweet wines and plough it into fizz, whites or reds.
-There speaks the voice of personal experience!
-I ordered a dozen bottles of Banyuls to go with a chocolate tart at my wedding reception and nary a drop was drunk.
 A good palate-cleansing fizz will do the job just as well.
 If you have to, invest in a nice single quinta or vintage port.
 The operative word being single, as in single bottle.
 There may be one person who will appreciate it!

 Cracking Fizz Throughout the Day!